pluginsGLPI/doc/source/oauthimap/index.rst

 .. note::
    This plugin does not require a GLPI-Network subscription.
 It is also available in Cloud.

--  See you in the marketplace.
+-  Go to the marketplace.
 Download Oauth IMAP and enable it

 .. figure:: images/oauth-imap-1.png
    :alt: